 2. Dry

-If you think winter is bad for people with oily skin, then wait to hear what does to people with dry skin.
+If you think winter is bad for people with oily skin, then wait to hear what it does to people with dry skin.
 Winter is rather harsh on dry skin and causes flakiness, discomfort, and redness.
 This is why your winter skincare routine should use products with hyaluronic acid, cream-based cleansers, and rich moisturizers.

 Start your day with soft cleansing (using Cetaphil Gentle Skin Cleanser) and boost your skin’s hydration levels with (La Roche-Posay Hyalu B5 Serum) at the end, lock with rich moisturizer (Vanicream Moisturizing Cream) and top it off with a good sunscreen.